pegasystems/pega-helm-charts/README.md

 Status: Downloaded pega-docker.downloads.pega.com/platform/pega:<version>
 ```

-For details about downloading and then pushing Docker images to your repository for your deployment, see (Using Pega-provided Docker images)[https://docs.pega.com/client-managed-cloud/87/using-pega-provided-docker-images].
+For details about downloading and then pushing Docker images to your repository for your deployment, see [Using Pega-provided Docker images](https://docs.pega.com/client-managed-cloud/87/using-pega-provided-docker-images).

 Pegasystems uses a standard naming practice of hostname/product/image:tag.
 Pega images are available from the host site, pega-docker.downloads.pega.com.
 Pega maintains four types of required Docker images for Client-managed Cloud deployments of Pega Platform: